Judge Throws Out Trump-Era Rollbacks on Endangered Species

 U.S. District Judge Jon Tigar in Northern California eliminated the Trump-era rules even as two wildlife agencies under President Joe Biden are reviewing or rescinding the Trump-era regulations.
 The decision restores some protections under the Endangered Species Act while the reviews are completed.

-Environmental groups hailed the decision, which they said speeded up needed protections and designation of critical habitat designations for threatened species, including salmon in the Pacific Northwest.
+Environmental groups hailed the decision, which they said sped up needed protections and designation of critical habitat designations for threatened species, including salmon in the Pacific Northwest.

 Tigar's ruling "spoke for species desperately in need of comprehensive federal protections without compromise," said Kristen Boyles, an attorney for the environmental group Earthjustice.
 "Threatened and endangered species do not have the luxury of waiting under rules that do not protect them."